 Demand Transparency for Accountability

 AI’s “black box” hides how decisions happen, like why an assembly line flags a defect or predicts downtime.
-In manufacturing, this opacity invites liability — especially when legacy integrations obscure audit trails.
+In manufacturing, this opacity invites liability, especially when legacy integrations obscure audit trails.

 Practical Tactics: Opt for explainable AI — deploy SHAP or LIME to break down model outputs.
 Document everything: In implementation, create audit paths linking legacy data to AI decisions.
 For process automation, like visual inspection tools powered by machine learning.
 Tie to ethics guidelines: Establish company policies on accountability during planning.
+With agentic AI, this requirement is stricter: every autonomous recommendation or action must have an auditable decision trace back to the original legacy data sources and model reasoning.

 Address Workforce Shifts Ethically

 Use transparency to own AI outcomes, shielding your ops from unintended fallout.
-People power your factory — keep them central.
+People power your factory—keep them central.
 Ethical handling turns AI into a team booster, not a divider.

-AI augments legacy systems by automating tasks, which has raised concerns about jobs — productivity has increased in recent decades, while employment has declined.
+AI augments legacy systems by automating tasks, which has raised concerns about jobs—productivity has increased in recent decades, while employment has declined.
 In engagement AI, this hits stakeholder coordination hardest.

 Navigate Regulations Without Slowing Revival

-AI in manufacturing demands compliance — data privacy laws like GDPR mandate rigorous handling, especially with legacy systems’ outdated security.
+AI in manufacturing demands compliance; data privacy laws like GDPR mandate rigorous handling, especially with legacy systems’ outdated security.

 Sum Up

 Ethics and privacy drive sustainable success, build them into your roadmap to modernize legacy systems responsibly.
-In our work at Devox Software, we embed these in every integration, helping CTOs like you deliver resilient, trustworthy AI.